-How Does Botox® Treatment Work?
+How Does Wrinkle Reduction Treatment Work?

-BOTOX® is a prescription medicine that is injected into muscles and used to improve the look of moderate to-severe frown lines between the brows in people 18 to 65 years of age for a short period of time (temporary).
+We utilise prescription medicine that is injected into muscles and used to improve the look of moderate to-severe frown lines between the brows in people 18 to 65 years of age for a short period of time (temporary).
 It works at the neuromuscular junction by blocking the transmission of signals from the nerve ending to the targeted muscle.
 This reduces muscle activity that causes moderate to severe lines to form between the brows.
 This is called cosmetic denervation and it is a new use for an approved drug that has been safely utilised for eleven years to treat many neurological and opthalmological disorders.
 These procedures use a small amount of diluted botulinum toxin that enables controlled weakening of muscles.

 Similarly, wrinkles are caused by contraction of other delicate facial muscles like when you raise your eyebrows you form lines to the upper forehead and when you smile/laugh this forms crows feet.
 The result is not permanent because the nerve ending re-establishes it’s signalling by forming new nerve sprouts.
 This sprouting takes approximately 3-6 months, at which point the muscle regains it’s activity and the wrinkles begin to reappear.

-What Can Be Treated With Botox®?
+What Can Be Treated By Wrinkle Reduction Treatment?

-Botox® is most commonly used to reduce wrinkles on the face and can be used to reduce excessive sweating of the armpits and hands.
+Used to reduce wrinkles on the face and can be used to reduce excessive sweating of the armpits and hands.
 Common facial treatment areas are:

 - Glabella (commonly known as frown lines)